thesavanadev/portfolio-websites-project/README.md

-# Protfolio Project
+# Protfolio Websites Project

-Welcome to the repository for Portfolio project.
+Welcome to the repository for Portfolio websites project.
 This repository houses the codebase for the dynamic and interactive website, showcasing my commitment to excellence in web development.

 ## Table of Contents